aflam745/finance_app/README.md

-A powerful personal finance managment applications that also does risk managment.
+A powerful personal finance management applications that also does risk management.